Safeguarding at HWIS

 If you have any queries or concerns regarding the safety of a child either inside or outside of school, you can contact our designated safeguarding lead teacher who is Michelle Moore (Headteacher).
 In her absence, you can contact the nominated deputy Sue Hurdle (Deputy Headteacher), Louise Weston (Year R Team Leader)or Sam Flodman (Year 1 Team Leader).

-Our safeguarding governor is Jackie Smith, who can be contacted via the school office.
+Our safeguarding governor is Fiona Wassell, who can be contacted via the school office.

 We have safe computer access, with secure filtering and we train children and staff in e-safety.
 We also provide guidance to parents on e-safety.
 (See Helping your child with internet safety)